T-54/T-55: T-55

 In 1961, a T-55 tank was used to test the "Almaz" TV complex, which was supposed to replace the standard observation devices right after a nuclear explosion or while fording a body of water.
 There was a camera mounted on the hull for the driver and two cameras mounted on the turret, one for aiming and one for observation, and the picture from the cameras was relayed to two control screens.
 The tank had the front hull fuel tanks and bow machine gun removed.
-The commander was seated in the driver's usual position while the driver sat next to him.
+The commander was seated in the driver's usual position while the driver sat beside him.

 The cameras allowed battlefield observation and firing during daytime at ranges between 1.5 and 2 km.
 Because of the low quality of the equipment, the trials gave negative results.
-In the beginning of the 1960s, the OKB-29 design bureau in Omsk was working on adapting the tank to use a GTD-3T gas turbine engine developing 700 hp (522 kW).
-One T-55 tank fitted with this gas turbine engine passed trials but was deemed unsatisfactory and the design did not go into production.
+At the beginning of the 1960s, the OKB-29 design bureau in Omsk adapted the tank to use a GTD-3T gas turbine engine developing 700 hp (522 kW).
+One T-55 tank fitted with this gas turbine engine passed trials but was deemed unsatisfactory, and the design did not go into production.

 The Omsk OKB-29 group tested three experimental T-55 tanks (designated Ob'yekt 612) between 1962 and 1965 that were fitted with an automatic gearbox controlled by electro-hydraulic systems.
 The trials found that such gearboxes were prone to frequent breakdowns in tanks.
-At the same time the Ob'yekt 155ML, a T-55 fitted with a launcher for three 9M14 "Malyutka" (NATO code: AT-3 Sagger) ATGMs mounted on the rear of the turret, was tested.
-Along with standard tanks a flamethrower-armed version was designed (designated TO-55 (Ob'yekt 482)), which was produced until 1962.
-It was fitted with 460-litre tanks filled with flammable liquid instead of the frontal hull fuel tanks.
+At the same time, the Ob'yekt 155ML, a T-55 fitted with a launcher for three 9M14 "Malyutka" (NATO code: AT-3 Sagger) ATGMs mounted on the rear of the turret, was tested.
+Along with standard tanks, a flamethrower-armed version was designed (designated TO-55 (Ob'yekt 482)) and produced until 1962.
+It was fitted with 460-litre tanks filled with flammable liquid instead of the frontal wet ammunition rack.
 The flamethrower replaced the coaxial machine gun.
 This was a much better way to mount a flamethrower than in the experimental Ob'yekt 483, based on the T-54 tank, where the flamethrower replaced the main gun.
 TO-55 flamethrower tanks were withdrawn from service in 1993.